 Learn Basic First Aid

-Going with a group under the guidance of an experienced leader also gives you the chance to pick up many “tricks of the trade” your Instructors have gathered from many journeys into the wilderness.
+Going with a group under the guidance of an experienced leader also gives you the chance to pick up many “tricks of the trade” your Instructors have gathered from many journeys into the outdoors.
 Instructors will teach you different ways to safely cross a stream or how to build a campfire.
 They can teach you how to build a shelter from snow or improvise first aid needs like building a litter to carry someone with an injury.

 Leave No Trace